MichaelCurrin/coding-blog/_posts/2023-12-24-ai-language-teacher.md

 Here are some challenges I encountered learning a language which I overcame with AI.

-- In Duolingo, vocabulary acquisition for daily interactions happens very slow.
-- Duolingo feels stiff, doesn't often reflect casual everyday usage, and only covers a single sentence at a time.
+- In Duolingo, vocabulary acquisition for daily interactions happens very slow, the content often doesn't reflect casual usage or everyday purposes, and it only covers a single sentence at a time.
 - Google Translate lacks context and is often too literal.
 - Difficulty finding engaging content between beginner and intermediate levels.
 - It's challenging to search online for language concepts when you observe grammar or informal speech but don't how to label it.